oktadev/okta-blog/_source/_posts/2022-01-20-vue-applications-nuxt.md

 {% img blog/vue-applications-nuxt/nuxt-default-page.png alt:"The default Nuxt page." width:"800" %}{: .center-image }

 The Nuxt project layout is pretty straightforward.
 First you have a `.nuxt` folder where your compiled server code will end up.
 Next there is a `components` folder.
-You won’t use this folder in this tutorial but in larger projects breaking pages into components is common practice.
+You won't use this folder in this tutorial but in larger projects breaking pages into components is common practice.
 These components are then reusable in a number of pages.
 Next you will find a `pages` folder where your pages will go.
 Your routes will be inferred by Nuxt from these views.
 The `static` folder is where you can house css, images, or other static content to display.
 The store directory contains your [Vuex](https://vuex.vuejs.org/) store files.

 You will also add a `layouts` folder later.
 You might have guessed, this folder will contain layouts.
 There are several other directories that are configured out of the box for Nuxt, including middleware, modules, plugins, and dist.
 These are out of scope for this article but it is important to know they exist.